FontParts provides an API to open and create fonts and to interact with fonts which are currently open in the font editor’s interface.

 This page gives an overview of the different ways to get a font object.

 We can get the font which is already open in RoboFont:

 - If no font is open,

 We can also open an existing font from disk:

 f = OpenFont()

-If you already know where the font file is located, you can pass its path as an argument to
+If you already know the path to the font file, you can pass it to

-To get get the full path to a file without having to type it all out, simply drag the file into the Scripting Window.
+To get get the full path to a file without having to type it, drag the file from the Finder and drop it into the Scripting Window.

-You can also choose to ‘open’ a font without actually opening a font window for it.
-This can be useful when working with very large fonts, which can make your scripts slower.
+We can also open a font in memory only, without opening a font window for it – this makes some operations faster, and can be useful when working with very large fonts or batch processing.

 In RoboFont 1.8, use